Skip to navigation Skip to main content

 Walter Swennen

 Walter Swennen (b.
-1946, Brussels, Belgium) lives and works in Brussels.
-A major retrospective opened at Kunstmuseum Bonn (2021), traveling to Gemeentemuseum Den Haag (2021) and Kunst Museum Winterthur (2022).
+1946, Brussels, Belgium; d.
+2025, Brussels, Belgium) has recently been honoured with a major retrospective at Kunstmuseum Bonn (2021), which travelled to Gemeentemuseum Den Haag (2021) and Kunst Museum Winterthur (2022).
 Solo exhibitions include La pittura farà da sé, La Triennale di Milano, Milan (2018); Ein perfektes Alibi, Kunstverein für die Rheinlande und Westfalen, Düsseldorf (2015); So Far So Good, WIELS, Brussels (2013-14); Continuer, Culturgest Lisbon (2013); Garibaldi Slept Here, Kunstverein Freiburg (2012) and How To Paint A Horse, Cultuurcentrum Strombeek and De Garage, Mechelen (2008).

 Download full biography Updated